lulf/dings-console/README.md

-# teig-console
+# dings-console
-Console for Teig Device management
+Console for dings management